AdobeDocs/campaign-web.en/help/v8/content/create-fragment.md

 >[!NOTE]
 >
 >Any change to that new fragment is not propagated to the email or template it comes from.
-Similarly, when the original content is edited within that email or template, the new fragment is not modified.
+Similarly, when the original content is edited within that email or template, the new fragment is not modified.-->

-## Manage your content fragments {#manage-fragments}
+## Manage your expression fragments {#manage-fragments}

-You can edit, update, duplicate or delete a content fragment from the fragment list.
+You can edit, update, duplicate or delete an expression fragment from the fragment list.

-### Edit and update a content fragment {#edit-fragments}
+### Edit and update an expression fragment {#edit-fragments}

-To edit a content fragment, follow the steps below.
+To edit an expression fragment, follow the steps below.

 1. Click on the name of the fragment to edit from the **[!UICONTROL Fragments]** list.
 1. Click the **Edit content** button to open the content of this fragment.